vercre/vc/docs/src/introduction/index.md

 responsible for handling the application's specific requirements, such as user interface, storage, and network communication.

-In the case of the server-side libraries (`vercre-vci` and `vercre-vp`), the shell is typically an HTTP server.
-While in the case of the client-side library (`vercre-wallet`), the shell is typically a mobile or web application.
+In the case of the server-side libraries (`vercre-issuer` and `vercre-verifier`), the shell is typically an HTTP server.
+While in the case of the holder's agent library (`vercre-holder`), the shell is typically a mobile or web application.

-Example 'shell' implementations can be found in each libraries `examples` directory.
+Example 'shell' implementations can be found in the `examples` directory.

 ## Implementation